danschmidt5189/yii-rest/README.md

 #### A fancy version of `loadModel()`

-RESTParams validates raw request parameters extracted by the facade layer and makes them available to your actions.
+RESTParams validates and processes raw request parameters extracted by the adaptor and makes them available to your actions.

 `RESTParams::$scenario` should correspond to an action ID.

 If implementing RESTParams, you must implement the `loadModel()` method.
 However, you do not have to implement RESTParams;
-any CFormModel will also work, with its public properties used to bind action parameter values.
+any CFormModel will also work, with its public properties used to bind action parameters.

 ### Example: CustomersParams.php